Network Anomaly Detection in Cars: A Case for Time-Sensitive Stream Filtering and Policing: Micro-Benchmarking Anomaly Detection

 \subsection{Classification of Link Layer Anomalies}

 Misbehaving traffic traversing a network influences links and becomes visible at ingress points.
-We classify these impacts based on all possible interactions of Ethernet frames into seven classes: Elimination, injection, inspection, manipulation, redirection, reordering, and rescheduling.
-Any possible attack traversing the Ethernet link layer falls into at least one of these classes.
+We classify these interactions based on common link layer operations.
+All possible operations on Ethernet frames are: Elimination, injection, inspection, manipulation, redirection, reordering, and rescheduling.
+The impact of any attack traversing the Ethernet layer falls into at least one of these classes.

 Fig.~\ref{fig:attack_impact_base} shows a stream and its frames traversing the network in a baseline scenario without impairment.
 Our focus is on an intermediate, ``current'' node, at which a \ac{TSN} \ac{PSFP} inspects all incoming frames.